 Community Integration Managers

-Bruce Sapach is a Senior Community Integration Manager who has been involved in treatment oriented capacities with various social service agencies since 1980 upon receiving his B.A.(Psych.).
+Bruce Sapach, Team Leader, Community Integration Managers, has been involved in treatment oriented capacities with various social service agencies since 1980 upon receiving his B.A.(Psych.).
 His work has focussed on providing support to high needs youth and adults (often involved in the criminal justice system) and families in crisis.
 Bruce obtained a Bachelor of Fine Art (Honours) degree in 1991 followed by Master’s of Fine Art from Alfred University, New York State.

 After returning to Winnipeg he re-involved himself in the social services community while maintaining an art studio and teaching at the Winnipeg Art Gallery.
 His artistic sensibility is a vital influence in the way he works with clients and his involvement in both of these areas is viewed as complimentary in their mutual reflection of his interest in the human condition.